 In addition to my official appointments , I am affiliated with several interdisciplinary initiatives and centers on campus, including the California Institute for Telecommunications and Information Technology, the Laboratory for Ubiquitous Computing and Interaction, the Center for Cyber-Security and Privacy, the Institute for Software Research, the Center for Organizational Research, and the Institution for Virtual Environments and Computer Games, the Newkirk Center for Science and Society, the Center for Unconventional Security Affairs, the Center for Biomedical Informatics, the Center for Ethnography, and the Institute for Money, Technology, and Financial Inclusion.
 (Phew.)
 Beyond campus, I am an Honorary Senior Fellow in Computing and Information Systems at the University of Melbourne.

 According to an anonymous student reviewer, I am "by far the most eccentric professor in ICS," which I choose to take as a compliment.
 The competition for "most eccentric" is pretty tough around here.
 My Erdos Number is 3.
 I am a Fellow of the ACM and a member of the SIGCHI Academy.

 A more formal bio for external talks and similar uses is here.

 In addition to recent trips to Korea, Italy, and Sweden, I'll be spending some time this summer in Denmark and Australia.
-Much of my time, though, will also be spent preparing for my sabbatical year in 2015-16, which will involve a couple of months as the Velux Visiting Professor at the IT University in Copenhagen, a couple of months as a Miegunyah Distinguished Visiting Fellow at the Unviersity of Melbourne, and a couple of months with the Social Media Collective at Microsoft Research in Cambridge, MA (where I don't need a fancypants title).
+Much of my time, though, will also be spent preparing for my sabbatical year in 2015-16, which will involve a couple of months as the Velux Visiting Professor at the IT University in Copenhagen, a couple of months as a Miegunyah Distinguished Visiting Fellow at the Unviersity of Melbourne, and a couple of months with the Social Media Collective at Microsoft Research in Cambridge, MA (where they don't give out fancypants titles).
 Fun fun fun!